 Have crafty kiddos?
 Then, the Kids' Club at Michael's is a must-do.
 It features a new craft each Saturday.
 Just drop in anytime between 10 a.m. and noon; pay $2; and you're free to shop while they create.
 There's also Camp Creativity in the summer.
 It runs Mondays, Wednesdays and Fridays from 10 a.m. til noon, and costs $2 per hour for ages 3+ and $5 per hour for ages 6+, which includes all supplies.
 The camp runs seven weeks, and each week has a different theme.
 Fridays are all about making slime.
 Be sure to check the store calendar for free Make Break events that you can participate in as a family.
 These happen throughout the year, usually on the weekends.
 Just drop in during the scheduled hours to try your hand at a fun project, and you'll get to take it home with you when you're done.

 Foster a love of books in your child by participating in one of Barnes & Noble's free storytimes, which include a story and a creative activity to go along with it.
 Themes and times vary from location to location, so check with your nearest store for specifics.
 Be sure to sign your kids up for their summer reading program, too.
 They'll earn a free book after they read eight.

 With story times, character meet-and-greets and more, there's always something fun (and free) to do at Pottery Barn Kids.
 Kids receive a surprise after attending five events.

 Sign your kids up for a free one-hour workshop, where they can learn how to do things like make movies or record music.
-There's also a free three-day summer camp for kids age 8-12, Choose between coding, robotics, moviemaking or musical storytelling.
+Apple also has a free three-day summer camp for kids age 8-12, Choose between coding, robotics, moviemaking or musical storytelling.
 Camp tends to fill up fast.
 Sign up to be notified when registration opens, so your kids don't miss out.